Moggill Road and Coonan Street intersection upgrade – Indooroopilly

 |Project objectives||Improve safety and accessibility and reduce congestion|

-Community consultation in September and October 2019.
+Design option selected following community consultation in September and October 2019.

 Investigation works from 4 November to mid-December 2019.